Trafexofive/IRC-cpp/todo/to-do.md

 - Bugs should be reported with the format {location-line}.
 - Future features include advanced commands, GUI client, and plugin support.

----

-Feel free to modify this as needed.